-Tutorial: Machine learning model scoring wizard for Synapse SQL pools
+Tutorial: Machine learning model scoring wizard (preview) for dedicated SQL pools

-Learn how to easily enrich your data in SQL Pools with predictive machine learning models.
+Learn how to easily enrich your data in dedicated SQL pools with predictive machine learning models.
 The models that your data scientists create are now easily accessible to data professionals for predictive analytics.
-A data professional in Synapse can simply select a model from the Azure Machine Learning model registry for deployment in Synapse SQL Pools and launch predictions to enrich the data.
+A data professional in Azure Synapse Analytics can simply select a model from the Azure Machine Learning model registry for deployment in Azure Synapse SQL pools and launch predictions to enrich the data.

 In this tutorial, you'll learn how to:

-- Train a predictive machine learning model and register the model in Azure Machine Learning model registry
+- Train a predictive machine learning model and register the model in the Azure Machine Learning model registry.

-- Use the SQL scoring wizard to launch predictions in Synapse SQL pool
+- Use the SQL scoring wizard to launch predictions in a dedicated SQL pool.

 If you don't have an Azure subscription, create a free account before you begin.

-- Synapse Analytics workspace with an ADLS Gen2 storage account configured as the default storage.
-You need to be the Storage Blob Data Contributor of the ADLS Gen2 filesystem that you work with.
+- Azure Synapse Analytics workspace with an Azure Data Lake Storage Gen2 storage account configured as the default storage.
+You need to be the Storage Blob Data Contributor of the Data Lake Storage Gen2 file system that you work with.

-- Synapse SQL Pool in your Synapse Analytics workspace.
-For details, see Create a Synapse SQL pool.
+- Dedicated SQL pool in your Azure Synapse Analytics workspace.
+For details, see Create a dedicated SQL pool.

-- Azure Machine Learning linked service in your Synapse Analytics workspace.
-For details, see Create an Azure Machine Learning linked service in Synapse.
+- Azure Machine Learning linked service in your Azure Synapse Analytics workspace.
+For details, see Create an Azure Machine Learning linked service in Azure Synapse.

 Sign in to the Azure portal